kimble/gradle-web-runner/readme.md

 - Feature: Visualize test results
 - Cleanup: Move css out into separate .css files
 - Cleanup: Replace js dependencies with webjars
+- Improvement: Windows support (use ./gradlew.bat instead of ./gradlew and so on..)